kaaengine/kaa/docs/tutorial/part02.rst

 Re-run the game and see how arrow3 is now drawn in a different place!
 We did not change its position, just the origin alignment.
 Not surprisingly, we can see that origin marker is to the right of the node's rectangle.

-You can re-set the origin to be in one of the 9 standard positions: top-left, top, top-right, left, central (default), right, bottom-left, bottom and bottom-right.
+You can set the origin to be in one of the 9 standard positions: top-left, top, top-right, left, central (default), right, bottom-left, bottom and bottom-right.
 The node's rectangular shape will be drawn according to origin position.

 All transformations such as positioning, scaling or rotating are applied in relation to the origin.
 We'll see that in